• By: William Ashe, Esq.

 From there it just gets worse.
 A third offense OUI is a Class C Felony.
 At this stage you are looking at a mandatory 30 days in jail and a six year loss of license.
 The quick takeaway in this area of law is that with each OUI, the jail time, fines, and license suspension are going to go up sharply.

-What to Do if You Face a Maine OUI
+What To Do If You Face A Maine OUI

 Remember, this is your life.
 An OUI charge is a very big deal.
 Once it becomes a conviction, it can cause all kinds of problems in your life, in a variety of ways.